ury-erp/ury/FEATURES.md

 - Table Orders are listed in the "*Toggle Recent Order*" section.

 - To cancel an invoice, select "*Cancel Order*" from the menu bar.
+Invoices which is printed cannot be cancelled.

-- URY introduces a new status, "*Unbilled*" which filters POS invoices in draft and not printed from the Table Order.
+- URY introduces a new status, "*To Bill*" which filters POS invoices in draft and not printed from the Table Order.

 -  In `Additional Information` Section :
 	- Order Type : Select type of order listed